grafana/tns/README.md

 The instrumentation for the TNS app is as follows:

 - Metrics: Each tier of the TNS app exposes metrics on `/metrics` endpoints, which are scraped by the Grafana Agent.
-Additionally, these metrics are additionally tagged with exemplar information.
+Additionally, these metrics are tagged with exemplar information.
 The Grafana Agent then writes these metrics to Mimir for storage.

 - Logs: Each tier of the TNS app writes logs to standard output or standard error.
 It is captured by Kubernetes, which are then collected by the Grafana Agent.
 Finally, the Agent forwards them to Loki for storage.